 Minnesotans can choose Medicare Advantage plans instead of Original Medicare if they wish to obtain additional benefits and don’t mind the restrictions (including network restrictions) that go along with having a private plan.
-Nationwide, about 43% of Medicare beneficiaries are enrolled in private plans, but in Minnesota, it’s 52%.
+Nationwide, about 43% of Medicare beneficiaries are enrolled in private plans, but in Minnesota, it’s nearly 53%.
 Most of these enrollees have Medicare Advantage plans, but some have Medicare Cost plans, a form of commercial Medicare coverage that pre-dates Medicare Advantage.
 Minnesota has long had the nation’s highest enrollment in Medicare Cost plans, but about 300,000 enrollees had to switch to different coverage (Original Medicare or Medicare Advantage) when their Cost plans were phased out in 2019.

 Read more about Medicare in Minnesota, including details related to Medigap plans and Medicare Part D.